-- Approximately 1.5 miles from Cock Clarks, there is a large sign on the right hand side advertising Stow Maries RFC Aerodrome at the entrance to Flambirds Farm.
+- Approximately 1.5 miles from Cock Clarks, there is a large sign on the right hand side there is a further ECC Brown sign.
+At the entrance, ther eis a large white sign showing the entrance to Flambirds Farm.

-- Turn right down the concrete track through the farm to the Aerodrome (0.75 miles).
+- Turn right onto the concrete track.
+You will pass another white sign at the bend.
+Move past the farm to the Aerodrome (0.75 miles).

 - Park in the designated grassy cordoned off area to the left before you reach the main buildings.